 Gender pay gap

-A close look at the data on pay differences between men and women in our organisation and details on how we intend to address the difference.
+A close look at the data on pay differences between men and women in our organisation and details of how we have addressed these.

 The Trust is not required to report on gender pay gap as we have fewer than 250 staff.
 However, in the spirit of transparency and because of our commitment to equality we have decided to publish our findings.

 We have used the same formulae and method to the one that the Government requires of larger organisations.

 - +17.3% (mean average) or 19.4% (median average).